amlcurran/website/src/articles/bodycoach-a-b-testing-paywall.md

 ## Conclusion

 This experiment was a major success.
 Not because it showed us what we expected, but because we managed to get a highly confident result driven off our hypothesis.
 Had we got a confident result, but one that showed our old paywall was more performant, then that would still be a highly successful test.

+_Thanks to John Wards and KP for proofing this article_